pts/pdfsizeopt/README.txt

   info: This is pdfsizeopt ZIP rUNKNOWN size=105366.

 pdfsizeopt has many dependencies.
 For full functionality, you need all of them.
-Install all of them and put them to the $PATH.
+Install all of them and put them to the PATH.

 Dependencies: